Rajikshank/Zaylo-Store/README.md

 ## 🚀 Features

-- **Add/Edit Product:** Seamlessly manage your product catalog with an intuitive interface.
+- **Add/Edit Product:** Seamlessly manage your product catalog with an intuitive interfaces.
 - **View Sales Analytics:** Gain insights into your store's performance with comprehensive analytics.
 - **View Payment Status:** Track payment statuses in real-time with Stripe integration.
 - **Mobile Responsive:** Optimized for mobile devices to provide a great user experience.